andreisavu/presto-openapi/README.md

 # presto-openapi
-The HTTP/JSON alternative to the Thrift API Presto connector
+The OpenAPI HTTP/JSON alternative to the Thrift API Presto connector